HIV and Mental Health

 Mental health refers to a person's overall emotional, psychological, and social well-being.
 Mental health affects how people think, feel, and act.
 Good mental health helps people make healthy choices, reach personal goals, develop healthy relationships, and cope with stress.

-However, people with HIV have a higher risk for some mental health conditions than people who do not have HIV.
+People with HIV are at high risk of some mental health conditions because of the stress associated with living with HIV.
 For example, people living with HIV are twice as likely to have depression as people who do not have HIV.

 - Major life changes, such as the death of a loved one or the loss of a job